2015 Open Space Summer Series

-Mayor Richard J. Berry and the City of Albuquerque’s Parks & Recreation Department, Open Space Division, invite you to a summer of family friendly events during our 2014 Open Space Summer Series celebrating 30 years of expanding your views.
-All Saturday Sunset Series programs take place at the Elena Gallegos Double Shelter Amphitheater with the exception of Flamenco which will be at the nearby Kiwanis Shelter.
+Mayor Richard J. Berry and the City of Albuquerque’s Parks & Recreation Department, Open Space Division, invite you to a summer of family friendly events during our 2015 Open Space Summer Series.
+All Saturday Sunset Series programs take place at the Elena Gallegos Double Shelter Amphitheater with the exception of Nahalat Shalom Community Klezmer Band on June 13th and Nia demonstration on July 11th which will be at the nearby Elena Gallegos Kiwanis Shelter.
 All the Saturday events begin at 7 pm.
 All talks and performances are free with a $2.00 entry fee per vehicle to the park.
 The Elena Gallegos Park is located at the end of Simms Park Road, east of Tramway Boulevard, just north of Academy.

-With this being the 30th anniversary of Open Space, our Sunday Hikes will explore the earliest purchases of Open Space’s outlying properties in the East Mountains and elsewhere.
-Please check our website, www.cabq.gov/openspace under Open Space Events for more information on details and directions to the individual events or call Bill Pentler at 452-5222 for Pre-registration or other questions.
+Our Sunday Hikes will explore Open Space’s outlying properties in the East Mountains and elsewhere.
+Please check our website, www.cabq.gov/openspace under Open Space Events for more information on details and directions to the individual events or call or contact Bill Pentler at 452-5222 or [email protected] for Pre-registration or other questions.

 We’re sure you’ll enjoy the Summer Series while we nudge you and your family to expand your views and begin a lifelong ritual of returning to your newly discovered favorite Open Spaces.
 We hope you experience new wonders, enjoy old favorites, discover information that will widen your perspective of the world around you, and entice you to explore the benefits of 30 years of Open Space.

 Saturday SUNSET SERIES at Elena Gallegos Picnic Area